 - Only make payments through secure services.

-This relates to online payments, where you should only transact on web URLs beginning with “https” that show a locked padlock symbol.
-It also applies to your Internet connection, which means you shouldn’t use your card when using public connections such as free Wi-Fi networks in cafés or airports.
-These networks are less secure than private, password-protected connections and increase the risk of hackers accessing your data is higher.
+You should only conduct online payments on websites that have “https” at the beginning of the URL along with a locked padlock symbol.
+Also, you shouldn’t use your card when using public connections such as free Wi-Fi networks in cafés or airports.
+These networks are less secure than private, password-protected connections, and the risk of hackers accessing your data is higher.

 - Get up-to-date antivirus software.